-Dust, more precisely, suspended particulate matter, is part of a mine operation.
+Dust, more precisely, suspended particulate matter (SPM), is part of a mine operation.
 Almost inevitable, it is visible, invasive and potentially hazardous.
-The metal(s) content is particularly relevant in the context of this proposed Mining Sites IS.
+The metal(s) content is particularly relevant in the context of the Mining Sites IS.
 Emission sources need to be acknowledged, assessed and managed/controlled to address their impact.
-The dominant sources analysis demonstrated the main nickel (and other metals coexisting in the ore) sources are: drilling and blasting, material handling (loading/unloading, stockpiling), crushing/screening (ore and non-ore bearing rock), transportation (roads), and wind erosion (tailings and ore/non-ore bearing rock storage piles).
+The key sources for nickel (and other metals coexisting in the ore) are: drilling and blasting, material handling

+(loading/unloading, stockpiling), crushing/screening (ore and non-ore bearing rock), transportation (roads), and wind erosion (tailings and ore/non-ore bearing rock storage piles).

-The amount of contaminants generated, the way it gets dispersed and impacts the receptors depends on many factors including: the type of mine, local climate, topography, working methods and types of equipment used, the mineralogy of ores, and the inherent character and/or land use of the area around the mine.
+The amount of contaminants generated, and the way it gets dispersed and impacts the receptors depends on many factors including: the type of mine, local climate, topography, working methods and types of equipment used, the mineralogy of ores, and the inherent character and/or land use of the area around the mine.